How to Invest During a Recession: Safe Strategies for 2026

 Strong Balance Sheets

 Look for companies with low debt-to-equity ratios and plenty of cash.
-During recessions, cash is king.
+During uncertain times, cash is king.
 Companies with strong balance sheets can not only survive but acquire struggling competitors at bargain prices.

 Consistent Cash Flow